lonerapier/lonerapier.github.io/content/posts/drafts/survival.md

 c-->e["Egoism"]
 ```

-- A very simple example of this is the percentage of wildlife cover in a country.
+- A very simple example of this is the percentage of [wildlife cover](https://www.livelaw.in/top-stories/supreme-court-stays-tree-felling-in-kancha-gachibowli-land-in-hyderabad-288302) in a country.
 Our economically beneficial society isn't inclined towards a forest covered land.
 It brings no material value to governments, corporations which are the main drivers of incentives.
 - Economically weaker section of a society is blinded by the dreams of a fulfilled life while people with money controls the incentives.
 This leads to a society where labour is cheap but survival isn't.
+- Is capitalism good?
 - How do you prevent abuse of power?
-- How to Align incentives towards positive utilitarian future?
+- How to align incentives towards positive utilitarian future?

 ## References